The Concept

 The Science

 We measure heart-rate variability and breath synchronization between the four DSQ members and selected audience members to check for indicators of "a shared zone of musical absorption", which seem to characterize some of the greatest concerts.
-We also intend to measure the relation between absorption, attention and mind-wandering through pupillometry and micro-movements of the audience.
+We also intend to measure the relationship between absorption, attention, and mind-wandering through pupillometry and the micro-movements of the audience.

 The researchers using their respective areas of expertise, ranging from phenomenology to musicology, music technology, and experimental psychology, will be able to work on important questions such as: